Why Is Gratitude More Important Than You Think

 More From Gratitude Research: How Gratitude Is Good For Us

-In a set of four studies, researchers McCullough, Emmons, & Tsang found that gratitude is linked to feeling less negative and more positive emotions.
+In a set of four studies, McCullough, Emmons, & Tsang found that gratitude is linked to feeling less negative and more positive emotions.

 • Feeling and expressing gratitude can boost your happiness and overall sense of well-being, as psychologists say (McCullough, Emmons, & Tsang, 2002).